Balarama Dasa

-Balarama Dasa (alternatively spelled Balaram Das; [bɔl̪ɔraːmɔ d̪aːsɔ]; c.
-1474-1522) was an Odia poet and litterateur.
-He was one of the 5 great poets in Odia literature, the Panchasakha during the Bhakti age of literature.
-He was the eldest of the Pancha sakha.
-He wrote the Jagamohana Ramayana also known as Dandi Ramayana.
+Krupasiddha Balarama Dasa (alternatively spelled Balaram Das; [bɔl̪ɔraːmɔ d̪aːsɔ]; c.
+1474-1522) was a mystic seer-poet who wrote in Odia, best known as the author of the voluminous Jagamohana Ramayana or Dandi Ramayana.
+He was one of the five great poets in Odia literature, the 'Panchasakhā' named Ananta Dasa, Jagannatha Dasa, Jasobanta Dasa and Achyutananda Dasa during the Bhakti age of literature.
+He was the eldest of the five.
+The honorific Krupāsiddhā or Krupāsāgara, meaning 'bestowed with divine grace' is used for him by tradition.

 Personal life

 Not much is known about his early life.
-From his own writings it is known that he was the son of Somanatha Mahapatra and Jamuna Debi.
-Somanatha was a minister of Gajapati Prataparudra Deva's court and originally belonged to the village of Erabanga in Puri district.
+From his own writings it is known that he was the son of Somanatha Mahapatra and Jamuna Debi who belonged to Karan community.
+Balarama Dasa hailed from an aristocratic family; his father, Somanatha, a minister in the Gajapati Empire, belonged to the Karana community.
+Somanatha was a devout follower of Lord Jagannath and raised Balarama in a deeply religious environment.
+He was known by the title Mahamantri Somanatha Mohapatra in the Gajapati Empire.
+Balarama Dasa also served as a minister in Prataparudra Deva's court and originally belonged to the village of Erabanga in Puri district.
 He was educated and was well versed in Sanskrit.
 Balarama naturally grew to be proficient in both Odia and Sanskrit.
 He became a devotee of Jagannatha.
-In his Middle Ages he came in contact with Sri Chaitanya.
 It is speculated that he died while on a pilgrimage to Puri in Begunia village near Konark.
 There is a memorial for him near this village.

 Literary works

 Dasa translated the Ramayana to Odia.
-It is also known as Jagamohana Ramayana or Dandi Ramayana.
+It is also known asJagamohana Ramayana or Dandi Ramayana.
 More than a translation, the work is a transcreation, as it deviates in many ways from the original.
 In some parts he goes against the original text and in some parts follows the original text closely and yet in some other parts he creates entirely new narratives.